 The People’s Choice Award will be tallied by the close of the exhibition and the artist will be announced.

 Work may be created in any media.
 Innovative, contemporary work is encouraged inclusive of, but not limited to, painting, drawing, sculpture, photography, printmaking, video, drawing, performance, installation, and ceramics.

 Artists must be ages 18 and over.
 Artist must live within 30 miles of an Athens community in the USA.
-Works eligible for consideration must be the result of independent effort.
+Works eligible for consideration must note on the submission form if the work is the result of a collaboration.
 Work cannot be created for or as the result of an instructional setting in which another artist or teacher has provided guidance.
 The work must be an original design, not a copy or a variation on the original design of another artist working in any medium.

 DATE OF WORK

 All entries must be NEW work – completed after January 1, 2016.
 The recent modification of an older or previously dated work does not make the work eligible unless the artist can document significant differences between the original and the revised versions of the piece.

 Each artist may submit 3 pieces with up to 2 details/views per piece.
 The submission fee for 1-3 pieces is $35.
 Discounts are available for students and Dairy Barn members.

 Three (3) pieces will be accepted for consideration with up to 3 images per entry.
 Images should be in focus, clean, and clear.
 The work should appear as you would wish it to be reproduced.
 Images must be of completed work, NOT WORK IN PROGRESS.